Heritage Bank Center: Hockey

 The first tenant of the arena was the Cincinnati Stingers franchise, which existed from 1975 to 1979 as an expansion team of the World Hockey Association.
 Despite moderate success, the Stingers did not survive the NHL–WHA merger in 1979 and the team ceased operations.
 A handful of minor league hockey franchises have called the arena home, with the most successful and longest standing being the Cincinnati Cyclones.
 As of 2020, the Cyclones are the only active tenant of the venue.

 The arena has played host to a handful of college hockey events, including the 1996 NCAA Division I Men's Ice Hockey Tournament Frozen Four, which was won by Michigan.
 The site also hosted the regional games for the 2014, 2016, and 2017 NCAA Division I Men's Ice Hockey Tournament.
 In each instance, Miami (OH) served as the host for the regional games.

 Concerts

+The “Phish” from Vermont played the Coliseum on seven occasions.
+First on November 14, 1998 when the venue was named “The Crown”.
+A two night run followed on December 4th and 5th of 1999 while the venue was dubbed “FirstStar Center”.
+After the first hiatus, the neo-hippie quartet returned for two shows on February 21st and 22nd, much to the delight of the band’s many wook followers.
+The venue had changed names once again, this time to US Bank Arena.
+Phish’s final two performances to date occurred after the second hiatus in 2009.
+November 20th featured a tantalizing version of “Time Turns Elastic”, while the next evening’s setlist featured a 115 show gap bustout of Albuquerque.

 The first entertainment event (opening night) to be staged at the facility was a rock concert by The Allman Brothers Band and special guest Muddy Waters on the Win, Lose Or Draw Tour on September 9, 1975, attended by 16,721 persons.

+The following year, on October 2, 1976, the Grateful Dead played a two-set show which was officially recorded and released as Dave's Picks Volume 53.

-On June 25, 1977, Elvis Presley gave his second-to-last concert at the Riverfront Coliseum, with 17,140 persons attending.
+Elvis Presley played two shows (2:30 pm and 8:30 pm) at the Riverfront Coliseum on March 21, 1976.
+On June 25, 1977, he gave his second-to-last concert here, with 17,140 persons attending.

 In 1979, The Bee Gees played two sold-out shows during their Spirits Having Flown Tour.

+In 1981, Bruce Springsteen concluded The River Tour on September 13 and 14.